swiftlang/swift-org-website/documentation/cxx-interop/index.md

 };
 ```

-Both overloads of `getRootTree` become methods in Swift.
-However, Swift
+The two `getRootTree` member functions become methods in Swift.
+Swift
-renames the non-constant overload to avoid having two ambiguous methods with
+renames the `mutating` method to avoid having two ambiguous methods with
-the same name and arguments.
+the same name and arguments, when it finds that the type already has a
-Swift appends the `Mutating` suffix to the name of the `mutating`
+`nonmutating` method with the same Swift name.
+The rename appends
-method, when it finds that the type already has a `nonmutating` method
+the `Mutating` suffix to the name of the `mutating` method.
-with the same original name.
-This rename is done before the safety
+This rename is done before the safety of the method is taken into account.
-of the method is taken into account.
+In the example shown above,
-For instance, the two `getRootTree` members from the example above become
+the two `getRootTree` member functions become
 `__getRootTreeUnsafe` and `__getRootTreeMutatingUnsafe` methods in Swift.

 #### Virtual Member Functions